 The main data sources to work with big data:

-that provide semi-public profiles of users and can be exploited for data collection and analysis
+Provide semi-public profiles of users and can be exploited for data collection and analysis.

 To view more available resources and methodologies to use Big Data in Development, you can refer to the Data-Pop Alliance Toolkit

 The main methodologies to work with Big Data in their ecosystem are listed below:

 An operation that consists in the comparison between experimental and control data sets.
 It is common in research and can be performed by means of machine learning and natural language processing